xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 For example,  function  Expression  contains  a  local  parameter called  Value, which it fills by a call to Term.
 Suppose, in its next call to  Term  for  the  second  argument,  that  Term calls Factor, which recursively  calls  Expression  again.
-That "in- stance" of Expression gets another value for its  copy  of Value.
+That "instance" of Expression gets another value for its  copy  of Value.
 What happens  to  the  first  Value?
 Answer: it's still on the stack, and  will  be  there  again  when  we return from our call sequence.